doudar/SmartSpin2k/README.md

 12. Attach the stepper crossbar to the stepper motor.
 13. Install the stepper motor.
 14. Put the cover on.
 15. Connect to the SmartSpin2k Wifi network for initial configuration.
-Default password is "password"
+Default password is "password".
+If connecting via mobile, the configuration page should automatically pop up.
+16. Once configured on your local network, you can easily find the Smartspin2k by going to http://SmartSpin2K.local/

 ummm that was easy...right? :)